yusuferbay/yusuferbay/README.md

 - 👀 I’m interested in making software and games
 - 🌱 I’m currently learning software
 - 💞️ I’m looking to collaborate on Game Production, software in C# via Unity
-- 📫 How to reach me mail;erbayyusufmiran@gmail.com And instagram yusufmiranerbay
+- 📫 How to reach me mail;erbayyusufmiran@gmail.com

 <!---
 yusuferbay/yusuferbay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.